Compagnie Générale Transatlantique: Reconstruction of the fleet (1945–1960)

-SS France and the last success (1960–1974)
+SS France and final success (1960–1974)

 The company's fleet was aging.
-In 1959, after thirty-two years of service and despite great popularity, Île-de-France was scrapped.
-Liberté reached its 30th birthday in 1960.
+In 1959, after thirty-two years of service and despite great popularity, the Île-de-France was scrapped.
+The Liberté reached its 30th birthday in 1960.
 For Jean Marie, it was essential to give the company a new ship to proudly wear its flag while ensuring that it carried the number of passengers that previously required two to three ships to carry.
-This is the birth of the liner SS France which was launched in 1960 in front of General Charles De Gaulle, then put into service in 1962.
+This was the birth of the liner SS France which was launched in 1960 in the presence of President Charles De Gaulle, and then put into service in 1962.
 The ship was intended to be large and fast.
-However, the company made the mistake of devoting 80% of its capacity to the tourist class while air transport gains 80% of those travelers crossing the Atlantic, and less wealthy passengers quickly preferred the air travel.
+However, the company made the mistake of devoting 80% of its capacity to the tourist class while air transport gains 80% of those traveling crossing the Atlantic, and less wealthy passengers quickly preferred air travel.

 At the same time, the company underwent major changes in its leadership.
 Jean Marie, whose retirement was scheduled for 1961, must be replaced.
-Its managing director, Edmond Lanier, was expected to take over, but it was the president of Messageries Maritimes, Gustave Anduze-Faris, who took up the post, before retiring himself in 1963.
+Its managing director, Edmond Lanier, was expected to take over, but it was the president of Messageries Maritimes, Gustave Anduze-Faris, who took up the post, before himself retiring in 1963.
 He was replaced by Pierre Renaud, who left in 1964.
 Lanier then became president and stayed in the position for nearly ten years.

 For several years now, the company had been mostly operating freighters.
 However, for President Lanier, the defense of SS France as a symbol of the company was essential, while the ship's operational deficits widened from the mid-1960s onward.
 Various solutions were considered but the regular transatlantic route was losing profits, and the ships which crossed it became more and more rare.
 Several cruises were organized, including the "imperial" cruise for celebrating the bicentennial of the birth of Napoleon I and the around-the-world cruises in 1972 and 1974.
-However, the ship, built for the cold climate of the North Atlantic, was not designed for tropical heat, and full-time operation as a cruise liner proved costly.
+However, the ship, built for the cold climate of the North Atlantic, was not designed for tropical heat, and full-time operation of it as a cruise ship proved costly.